What is a Concussion?

 Russell Gunner is a trained provider of the Shift Concussion Management Program.

 Baseline testing is designed for athletes participating in collision or high impact sports where the likelihood of head or neck trauma is high.
 It consists of an assessment of the range of motion and strength of the neck, balance/proprioception, eye movement/tracking, coordination, and memory testing and may or may not include the iMPACT computerized neurocognitive test.
 Ideally, baseline testing is done at the beginning of the season, but can be done at any time.
 The testing should be completed annually as the child’s cognitive function is constantly changing as they get older.
 The goal of baseline testing is to establish the athlete’s current abilities and any pre-existing deficits in each category.
 Should the athlete suffer a concussion throughout the year, having the baseline scores will better enable us to determine the athlete’s ability to return to play at the appropriate time.

 Costs of Concussion Management

-Your private insurance may cover the costs of the baseline and post-concussion treatments if you have Athletic Therapy within your plan.
+Your private insurance may cover the costs of the baseline and post-concussion treatments if you have Athletic Therapy or Acupuncture within your plan.
 Hockey Canada will cover some of the post-concussion treatments and tests if you were injured during a hockey game.
 Please call the clinic for exact prices.

 Treatment of Concussions

-Currently our entire Athletic Therapy staff are highly qualified in concussion management and treatment.
+Currently our Athletic Therapy staff are highly qualified in concussion management and treatment.
 It is very important when treating concussions that the visual and vestibular areas are addressed.
 Our staff has been trained to rehabilitate all of the concussions symptoms that you may be experiencing.
 We are also able to offer some other forms of treatment following a concussion such as osteopathy, acupuncture and massage.
 These have all been shown to significantly reduce and improve concussion type symptoms.Make an Appointment